 Businesses depend on the contribution and enthusiasm of their employees.
-Employees, in turn, tend to be more motivated when their safety is ensured.
+Employees, in turn, tend to be more motivated when their safety is ensured, both physically and mentally.
+The premises should be secure with door and Window Lock Keys being accounted for at all times.
 Not only will there be less absenteeism as a direct result of injury and stress, but you’ll create a more diffuse feeling of goodwill, shared by the entire workforce.

 Workplaces which fail to take adequate precautions expose themselves to legal risk.
 Injured employees might bring in employment solicitors to fight their case for them, which imposes a reputational and financial cost on the entire organisation.

 So how can we keep our employees safe?
 Let’s take a look.